 This is an interdisciplinary programme open to outstanding graduate students who wish to conduct state-of-the-art basic, clinical and translational life sciences research alongside research professionals.
 The Programme is student-centred and led by faculty who are accessible, engaged and committed to ensuring that our postgraduate students reach their full potential in research, teaching and professional development.
 The students will participate in research programmes leading to PhD degrees in one of the following areas:

 The student will be jointly supervised by a faculty advisor from CityU and a faculty advisor from Cornell University.

-The programme offers PhD studentships for the academic year 2016-2017.
+The programme offers studentships to PhD students.
 Each studentship provides a full stipend for a period of up to three years.
 For awardees needing more than three years to complete their PhD studies, additional support may be provided.
 The programme also allows each awardee to spend up to 12 months working in the Cornell faculty advisor’s laboratory in Ithaca, New York.

 We invite applications from qualified candidates with a Bachelor degree or higher in all areas of life sciences and medicine, with preference given to graduates having training in veterinary medicine.
 Please submit an application online (www.sgs.cityu.edu.hk/prospective/apply/procedures) as soon as possible in order to receive full consideration.
 The entire application package should include academic transcripts, English proficiency test scores (TOEFL or IELTS), a personal statement explaining why the applicant is interested in the programme, and two letters of recommendation.
 The Admission Committee will take into account the following factors in making admission decisions: academic excellence; research ability and potential; communication and interpersonal skills; and leadership abilities.